egorkacc/Algorythms-and-data-structures/I module/README.md

-# Algorythms and data structures
+# List of I module problems.